Skip to main content Skip to search Skip to main navigation

 Dulse powder organic

-Atlantic dulse powder (ragweed, red algae) in organic & raw food quality In order to present the different dulse variants more clearly, we have now recorded the dulse flakes, dulse leaves and dulse powder (this article) as separate articles.
-The powder is the easiest variant for the Anthony William Heavy Metal Detox Smoothie.
-Atlantic dulse or ragweed (Palmaria palmata) is a red alga, soft with a bite and a rich purplish reddish colour.
-It does not need to be boiled or soaked.
-So dulse is a great snack or an aromatic topping for potato and lentil dishes as well as for salads.
-Dulse has also become popular as an ingredient in Anthony William's Heavy Metal Detox Smoothie in recent years.
-Dulse is extremely low in calories, free of fat and cholesterol, and rich in vitamin B6, fiber and proteins in addition to minerals.
-It has the highest iron content of any sea vegetable.
-10g dried dulse corresponds to around 100g fresh dulse.
-Why we love Dulse Dulse is one of the easiest sea vegetables to use.
-It tastes mild and spicy and adds flavor and color to any dish.
-It is also one of the few purple colored foods and purple is the color of spiritual consciousness, the third eye.
-In order to increase availability, we have been working with two different producers for a few years.
-Irish dulse The kelp is wild collected in the west of Ireland at low tide and harvested by hand.
-With the help of a cold air drying system, the organic algae are dried very gently and in raw food quality.
-Variants: Due to the different amounts consumed, we offer Dulse powder in 100g and 250g bags. the larger bag is approx. 16.5% cheaper.
-Use dulse Traditionally harvested for generations, dulse can be eaten straight from the bag or used as an ingredient in smoothies.
-Dulse is also suitable steamed over potatoes or roasted until crispy as a snack or with salads and other dishes.
-As raw food directly from the bag or with salads (can be rinsed beforehand if necessary).
-In soups and stews, ideal with legumes and grain dishes.
+Atlantic dulse powder (red algae) in organic & raw food quality We have been stocking a wide and high-quality range of organic Atlantic dulse for many years.
+This dulse powder from Ireland is the simplest form for detox smoothies.
+It can also be used to flavour food.
+We also offer dulse flakes from Ireland and dulse leaves cut from Galicia (Spain).
+Several sizes are available and you can benefit from graduated prices (5% quantity discount from 3 pieces).
+Atlantic dulse or lobster seaweed (Palmaria palmata) is a red algae, soft with a bite and a strong purple-red colour.
+It does not need to be cooked or soaked.
+This makes dulse a great snack or a flavourful topping for potato and lentil dishes as well as salads.
+In recent years, dulse has also become popular as an ingredient in detox smoothies.
+Dulse is extremely low in calories, fat- and cholesterol-free, rich in minerals as well as vitamin B6, fibre and protein.
+It has the highest iron content of all sea vegetables.
+10g of dried dulse is equivalent to around 100g of fresh dulse.
+Why use dulse powder Dulse is one of the easiest sea vegetables to use.
+It tastes mild and spicy and adds flavour and colour to any dish.
+It is also one of the few purple foods and purple is the colour of spiritual consciousness, the third eye.
+Irish dulse from wild collection Our dulse is collected wild in the west of Ireland at low tide and harvested by hand.
+With the help of a cold air drying system, the organic seaweed is dried very gently and in raw food quality.
+The leaves are then ground into powder.
+Variants: Due to the different consumption quantities and requirements, we offer dulse powder in 100g and 250g bags.
+The larger bag is approx. 16.5% cheaper.
+Use of dulse Dulse has been traditionally harvested for generations and can be eaten straight from the bag or used as an ingredient in smooties.
+Dulse is also suitable steamed over potatoes or crispy roasted as a snack or with salads and other dishes.
+As a raw food straight from the bag or in salads (can be rinsed beforehand if necessary).
+In soups and stews, ideal with pulses and cereal dishes.
 Add towards the end of the cooking time.
-Varying consistency (bite resistance) The consistency (bite firmness) of the Dulse leaves and flakes can vary depending on the batch and the season.
-This can be due to the time of harvest or the development of the individual plants at the time of harvest.
-Dulse algae are wild plants.
-In general, harvesting takes place shortly before flowering, so that the plants are still young enough to be sufficiently tender.
-Longer soaking or heating (cooking) reduces the firmness to the bite.
-Ingredients 100% dulse (palmaria palmata)** from certified organic origin Important instructions Due to the high mineral content, we recommend a daily ration of 5g.
-Due to the iodine content, particular caution is required for people with thyroid disorders.
-In these seaweeds, due to processing, there may be parts of crustaceans as well as grains of sand.
+Ingredients 100% organic dulse / lobster kelp (Palmaria palmata).
+Important notes Due to the high mineral content, we recommend a daily ration of 5g.
+Particular caution is advised for people with thyroid disorders due to the iodine content.
+These seaweeds may contain parts of crustaceans and grains of sand due to processing.
 Therefore, please check the leaves/flakes briefly before consumption.
-Nutritional values per 100g / per 5g (portion) Energy 320Kcal/1340KJ / 16Kcal/67KJProteins 14.8g / 0.7gCarbs 47.7g / 2.4gof which sugar 12.8g / 0.6gFat 2.56g / 0.1gof which saturated fatty acids 1g / 0.05gFiber 7.9g / 0.4gSalt 5.4g / 0.3gVitamin B12 4.8µg / 0.24µgIron 23mg / 1.2mgSelenium 0.3mg / 0.01mgIodine 32mg / 1.5mg Sea vegetables in general Sea vegetables are wild ocean plants that grow on coral reefs and rocky coasts, mostly in salt water.
-Sea vegetables are enjoyed in many coastal regions around the world and add flavor and nutrients to most dishes.
-Sea vegetables contain almost all of the minerals and trace elements that the sea has to offer!
-In general, sea vegetables are an excellent source of calcium, iodine and sodium, a very good source of folic acid and magnesium, and a good source of iron, potassium, vitamins B2 and B5.
-It also contains vitamin K and trace elements like selenium and chromium, which are often lacking in land vegetables due to depleted soils.
-Sea vegetables are an ideal substitute for salt in a variety of dishes.
+Nutritional values per 100g / per 5g (portion) Energy 320Kcal/1340KJ / 16Kcal/67KJProteins 14.8g / 0.7gCarbohydrates 47.7g / 2.4gof which sugar 12.8g / 0.6gFat 2.56g / 0.1gof which saturated fatty acids 1g / 0.05gDietary fibre 7.9g / 0.4gSalt 5.4g / 0.3gVitamin B12 4.8µg / 0.24µgIron 23mg / 1.2mgSelenium 0.3mg / 0.01mgIodine 32mg / 1.5mg Sea vegetables in general Sea vegetables are wild plants of the ocean that grow on coral reefs and rocky coasts, usually in salt water.
+Sea vegetables are enjoyed in many coastal regions around the world and enrich most dishes with flavour and nutrients.
+Sea vegetables contain almost all the minerals and trace elements that the sea has to offer!
+In general, sea vegetables are an excellent source of calcium, iodine and sodium, a very good source of folic acid and magnesium and a good source of iron, potassium, vitamin B2 and B5.
+They also contain vitamin K and trace elements such as selenium and chromium, which are often lacking in land vegetables due to depleted soils.
+Sea vegetables are an ideal substitute for salt in a wide variety of dishes.

 Variants from CHF 21.85*